rauc/rauc/docs/using.rst

 * Recurrently test the installation of a bundle in development starting from a known state.
-* Activate a slot that has been installed sometime before and whose activation has explicitely been prevented at that time using the system configuration file's parameter :ref:`activate-installed <activate-installed>`.
+* Activate a slot that has been installed sometime before and whose activation has explicitly been prevented at that time using the system configuration file's parameter :ref:`activate-installed <activate-installed>`.
 * Switch back to the previous slot because one really knows |better (TM)|.